privacy-scaling-explorations/zkevm-specs/specs/mpt/main.md

 by `getProof` (for example for `AccountDestructed`), a placeholder leaf is added to the witness and the lookup is enabled there (with all the constraints needed to ensure the leaf is only a placeholder).

-All nodes contain the array of RLP items (for example branch children for branch node) where the RLP encoding needs to be checked.
-For this reason, there is a [RLP gadget](rlp-gadget.md).
 To ensure the initial state is set properly, there is the [start gadget](start.md).

 ## Proof chaining